The image is based on Debian stable ("stretch" at the moment). The Dockerfile is

 To get the full potential this image offers, one should first create a data-only

-container (see "Data persistence" below), start the OpenLDAP daemon as follows:
+container or (named) volumes (see "Data persistence" below) and start the

-docker run -d --name openldap --volumes-from your-data-container dinkel/openldap
+docker run -d --volumes-from your-data-container [CONFIG] dinkel/openldap docker run -d --volume your-config-volume:/etc/ldap --volume your-data-volume:/var/lib/ldap [CONFIG] dinkel/openldap

 An application talking to OpenLDAP should then